 As previously mentioned, if you only focus on building up a following on Instagram, you are simply placing all your eggs in one basket.

-What we mean by this is that a lot of things that are out of your power can happen to your account, and therewith your following, and therewith your business.
+What we mean by this is that a lot of things that are out of your power can happen to your account, and therewith your following and your business.

-Yes, having an engaged following of customers on your Instagram is important, but if for whatever reason, you lose this channel, you lose everything.
-That is why you need to focus on finding other channels for reaching your community.
-This way, you lower the risk of losing these valuable connections.
+Yes, having an engaged following on your Instagram is important, but if for whatever reason, you lose this channel, you lose everything including your fans’ data.
+It would leave you with no way to reach the audience you’ve built up over time.
+That is why you need to focus on funneling your audience into other channels that you own (like an email list), so you have control of reaching them regardless of changes in algorithms, bans, or other platform changes.
+This way, you lower the risk of losing these valuable financial connections.

-You can do this by going live on other social media platforms, but these platforms have the same threats Instagram has.
+You can do this by going live on other social media platforms, but these platforms face the same threat that Instagram has.
 Besides, they will still be the owner of the data from your fans.

 So, if your account is lost, you will still have no way of connecting with your fans.

-There are, however, many ways to build up your own database of customers.
-You can collect email addresses or phone numbers and OWN that data, so you will always have a way of reaching your customers.
-This way, you are not dependent on social media platforms like Instagram, which could simply ban you because some people felt the need to report your content.
-This makes for a far more sustainable business.
+There are, however, many ways to build up your own database of fans.
+You can collect email addresses or phone numbers and OWN that data, so you will always have a way of reaching your fans.
+This way, you defend yourself from changes on social media platforms like Instagram, which could simply ban your account because a group of people felt the need to report your content.

-If you’re serious about taking control of relationships with your customers, you can create a fully branded website for your fans for free in under a minute.
+Are you serious about protecting your brand from Instagram bans?
+And want to take control of your audience?
+You can create a fully branded website for your fans for free in under a minute by clicking the button below.